 Hi!
-I am a seismologist and geophysicist, and in my research, I use spatio-temporal patterns and source properties of microseismicity to understand how fluids flow, trickle, or gush in faults and volcanic systems.
+I am a seismologist and geophysicist, and in my research, I use spatio-temporal patterns of microseismicity and simple modeling approaches to understand how seismogenic system organize, and the physical processes underpinning it.

 Research and project interests

-• The architecture, dynamics and evolution of fluid circulation pathways in faults, volcanoes and glaciers
+- The architecture, dynamics and evolution of fluid circulation pathways in faults and volcanoes

 Β

-πŸ“… 17 October 2023 : Invited to talk in the Berkeley Seismology Lab seminar series
+π 17 October 2023 : Invited to talk in the UC Berkeley Seismology Lab seminar series

 more